Mynogs/PPV2-Simulation-System/README.md

 # PPV2-Simulation-System

+p+ is a free grafical simulation system:

+It has features that are otherwise known only from the commercial system:

+* Easy to use
+* A big set of librarys
+* A powerfull editor to create ceneric blocks
+* Unlimited number of blocks
+* Unlimited level of sub-system
+* Enabled, triggert, once, donscale, upsample sub-sustems
+* Code generator for Linux and other system
+* UML project view
+* Different use level, all free
+* Powerfull wizards

+For more information please visit my homepage [Ing.
+Büro Riesberg](http://riesberg-net.de).

+# PPV2-Simulation-System pre assembled images

-This is the pre assembled image of the [p+ simulation system](https://www.elektronik-kompass.de/elektronikloesungen/pplus) (german).
+This is the pre assembled images of the p+ simulation system.
-The image has only the basic block libraries and functionality.
+The image contains a good set of basic block libraries and functionality.

+p+ is completly free.
+Everything without the kernal is open source (MIT licence).

-The development of p+ ist spread over different Github repositories.
+The development of p+ librarys ist spread over different Github repositories.
 All this repositories start with **PPV2-**.

-There are block libraries like [PPV2-Tinkerforge](https://github.com/Mynogs/PPV2-Tinkerforge) to add blocks to control [Tinkerforge](https://www.tinkerforge.com/en) modules.

 There are also injector scripts (to upload a simulation models to different hardware platforms), runtime images, scripts and other stuff.

 ### Install
-Download the latest zip archive and unpack it.
-In the archive has the copyright notice and an other zip archive. p+ is stickware, so there is no install process and no installer.
+Download the latest zip archive and unpack it. p+ is stickware, so there is no install process and no installer.
 Simply unpack the nested archive in a folder on your computer disk or on a USB stick.
 Be sure you have read and write permission for this folder.

-### Install blocks
+### Install block libray
 1. To install a block library, download the repository as zip file
 2. Unpack the zip file
 3. If there are a `.bmp` file copy the file to the Library folder in the p+ program folder